What is an MPFI Engine?

 Working Principle of a Carburettor Engine

-The carburettor works based on the principle of the venturi effect.
+The carburettor engine works based on the principle of the Venturi effect.
 As the air passes through a narrow portion of the carburettor known as the venturi, its velocity increases, creating a low-pressure area.
 This low-pressure area draws fuel from a float chamber or fuel bowl, where the fuel level is regulated by a float.
 The fuel is mixed with the incoming air, creating a combustible mixture that is then sent to the engine's cylinders for combustion.

 Key Characteristics of MPFI Engines

-Here are the characteristics of Multi-Point Fuel Injection engines.
+Here are the characteristics of Multi-Point Fuel Injection engines:

-Precision: MPFI systems precisely inject the right amount of fuel directly into each cylinder, enabling optimal combustion and power output.
+- Precision: MPFI systems precisely inject the right amount of fuel directly into each cylinder, enabling optimal combustion and power output.

-Electronic Control: The engine control unit (ECU) continuously monitors various parameters like engine temperature, air pressure, and throttle position, adjusting fuel delivery accordingly.
+- Electronic Control: The engine control unit (ECU) continuously monitors various parameters like engine temperature, air pressure, and throttle position, adjusting fuel delivery accordingly.

-Improved Combustion: By providing better control over the air-fuel mixture, MPFI engines reduce exhaust emissions and enhance fuel economy.
+- Improved Combustion: By providing better control over the air-fuel mixture, MPFI engines reduce exhaust emissions and enhance fuel economy.

-Key Characteristics of Carburettor Engines
+Key Characteristics of Carburettor Engine

 A carburettor engine exhibits the following characteristics.